Debug a Standalone Stateflow Chart

 When debugging a standalone chart that you execute from a MATLAB script, first open the Stateflow Editor.
 Attempting to debug a standalone chart before opening the editor at least once can produce unexpected results.

-For information on debugging Stateflow charts in Simulink models, see Debugging Stateflow Charts.
+For information on debugging Stateflow charts in Simulink models, see Set Breakpoints to Debug Charts.

 Breakpoints appear as circular red badges.
 For example, this chart contains